mobileticket/bob-api/Samtrafiken-comments.md

 3. All new fields should have example values (in english where applicable).
 4. HTTP status codes should be added.
 One example is:
    1. 400 Bad Request - in some places, where maybe certain combination of parameters don't work together

-## Ticket API

-4. <code>ticketUpdateRequest</code>, the text for startOfValidity seems to be copy-pasted from somewhere.
-There is in essence no manifest here.